Recruit missing talent: resources for tackling diversity on your board

 • Recruit outside of your usual networks (and comfort zones)

-To really bring about change, you will need to partner up with people who specialise in helping boards like yours with these challenges.
+To bring about this change, you may find it helpful to partner with people who specialise in helping boards like yours with these challenges.

 Find a partner to remove barriers